apache/parquet-format/CoreFeatures.md

 ## Purpose

-The list of core features for a certain release makes a compliance level that for implementations .
-If an implementation claims that it provides the functionality of a parquet-format release core features it must implement all of the listed features according the specification (both read and write path).
+The list of core features for a certain release makes a compliance level for implementations.
+If a writer implementation claims that it is at a certain compliance level then it must use only features from the *core feature list* of that parquet-format release.
+If a reader implementation claims the same if must implement all of the listed features.
 This way it is easier to ensure compatibility between the different parquet implementations.

 We cannot and don't want to stop our clients to use any features that are not on this list but it shall be highlighted that using these features might make the written parquet files unreadable by other implementations.
-We can say that the features available in a parquet-format release (and one of the implementations of it) and not on the core feature list are experimental.
+We can say that the features available in a parquet-format release (and one of the implementations of it) and not on the *core feature list* are experimental.

 ## Versioning